IdentityPython/JWTConnect-Python-OidcService/doc/conversation.rst

 We will deal with this in the now well know fashion::

-    _resp = service['accesstoken'].parse_response(
+    _resp = service['accesstoken'].parse_response(json_document, state='Oh3w3gKlvoM2ehFqlxI3HIK5')

-        json_document, client_info, state='Oh3w3gKlvoM2ehFqlxI3HIK5')
+    service['accesstoken'].update_service_context(_resp, state='Oh3w3gKlvoM2ehFqlxI3HIK5')

-Note that we need to provide the method with the *state* parameter so it will know where to find the correct information needed to verify the response.
+Note that we need to provide the methods with the *state* parameter so they will know where to find the correct information needed to verify the response and later store the received information.

 Once the verification has been done one parameter will be added to the response before it is stored in the state database, namely::